Alice2718281/job-agent/README.md

 ### Search

 `search.title_keywords` controls exact title searches.
-The current defaults are:

-- Data Scientist
-- Data Analyst
-- Product Analyst
-- Product Manager

-`search.skill_queries` catches roles whose title is less direct but whose text matches your stack, such as SQL, Python, Power BI, product analytics, experimentation, and ML.
+`search.skill_queries` catches roles whose title is less direct but whose text matches your stack.

 `search.locations` controls the Google Jobs search locations.
-The current defaults search New York, NY and New Jersey.

 ### Requirements

-`requirements.allowed_location_terms` defines the New York City Metropolitan Area terms that pass the location gate.
+`requirements.allowed_location_terms` defines the Area terms that pass the location gate.
 Add locations here when you want to expand the allowed area.

-`requirements.max_years_experience` is currently `4`.
-If the job text clearly requires more than 4 years, it fails.
+`requirements.max_years_experience`: If the job text clearly requires more than 4 years, it fails.

-`requirements.baseline_salary` is currently `130000`.
-If a salary range is visible, the job passes when the high end is at least $130K.
+`requirements.baseline_salary`: If a salary range is visible, the job passes when the high end is at least $X amount.
 Unknown salary does not fail automatically.

 `requirements.fail_on_no_sponsorship` is currently `true`.
 Jobs fail if the posting says the company will not sponsor, cannot sponsor, requires work authorization without sponsorship, or similar wording.